ditchallaway/Hippy-Crack/README.md

 ```

 The above function will return an array of routes that can be dynamically generated.
-We can think of the path like this `/blogs/:dynamic-route` so if you we run `npx hydrogen build` it will generate pages like this:
+We can think of the path like this `/blogs/:dynamic-route` so if you we run `npx Hippy Crack build` it will generate pages like this:

 ```

       /dist
       |_ /blogs
-        |_ /setting-up-hydrogen
+        |_ /setting-up-Hippy Crack
           |_ index.html
         |_ /setting-up-a-service-worker
           |_ index.html